SuperOfficeDocs/superoffice-docs/user-guide/en/forms/examples.md

 1. In the **Thank you page** category, you can either redirect the customer to a web page or display a message (such as "Thank you for contacting us.
 We will be in touch shortly.").
 This will display after the customer has submitted the form.

 1. In the **Page for inactive form** category, enter a URL or a message.
-This is relevant if a customer accesses the form after it has been set to inactive.
+This is relevant if a customer accesses the form after it is marked as inactive.

 1. In the **Actions** category, you must set up the actions to be performed when the form is processed: